 - "I’ve recorded all my symptoms and all my asthma attacks here in my symptom diary.
 I’ve been admitted to hospital x number of times over the last x months.
 I’ve also been back to see you about my asthma x times."

 - "I’ve been doing all I can to avoid my triggers, I don’t think there is anything else I can do to self-manage.
 I’d like to request some specialist advice about other treatments or different approaches, to help me control my asthma better."

 - "I’ve been recording my peak flow scores on a chart and for some time I’ve been getting scores below my personal best."

-"It can be easy to think there is no point taking medicines if your symptoms are not well controlled – but without those medicines the inflammation in your airways is likely to increase and make your symptoms even worse – as well as making them more likely to react when you come into contact with your triggers," says our in-house GP Dr Andy Whittamore.
+"It can be easy to think there's no point taking medicines if your symptoms are not well controlled.
+But without those medicines the inflammation in your airways is likely to increase and make your symptoms even worse.
+Not taking them could also make your airways more likely to react when you come into contact with your triggers," says Dr Andy.

-“If for any reason your request has been refused, go back to your GP for an explanation and make sure you ask for suggestions and advice on how you can manage your asthma going forward," says Andy Whittamore, our in-house GP.
+“If for any reason your request has been refused, go back to your GP for an explanation, and make sure you ask for suggestions and advice on how you can manage your asthma going forward," says Dr Andy.

 It may help to talk the situation through with one of our friendly asthma nurse specialists on our Helpline on 0300 222 5800 (9am - 5pm; Mon - Fri).
 Or you can message them via WhatsApp on 07378 606 728